 The most common way for an organization to use a Tidelift-managed catalog.
-By subscribing to updates, managers will be prompted to update their catalog to make the same changes that were made to the Tidelift-managed catalog
+By subscribing to updates, administrators will be prompted to update their catalog to make the same changes that were made to the Tidelift-managed catalog

 Task • noun

-An action that needs to be taken by a catalog manager (Tidelift, a person at a company), or a lifter to bring a catalog closer to its defined standards, usually resulting in one or more package releases being added and/or removed from a catalog
+An action that needs to be taken by a catalog administrator (Tidelift, a person at a company), or a lifter to bring a catalog closer to its defined standards, usually resulting in one or more package releases being added and/or removed from a catalog